-The end of May (and the majority of June) means we get cracking with the Ramadan Maths activities.
-As the the ninth month of the Islamic calendar, Ramadan is when Muslims fast from early dawn to sunset in order to be closer to God.
+May (and the majority of June) in 2018 is Ramadan; when Muslims fast from early dawn to sunset in order to be closer to God.
 As such, it’s only fair that we get cracking with the Ramadan Maths activities.

 The month-long fast is ideally placed to link Key Stage 2 Maths to the real world, discuss religion and Maths and celebrate diversity in your primary classroom.